Cremation in Pashupati

 Shradha or offering ritual is another important part of cremation culture.
 This is done several time during the year of death.
 From the second year, the family do remember their their ancestor once a year often during 16 sacred days that fall in September-October.

-The Hindus show deep reverence to the departed sould of their ancestor and make every possible effort to satisfy them through different offering and worship.
+The Hindus show deep reverence to the departed soul of their ancestor and make every possible effort to satisfy them through different offering and worship.

 Affiliates